pisanorg/yusuf/capstone-ideas.md

 ## Something Different

 If you have an idea that does not fit into the above categories, you are still welcome to pitch it.
-Follow the advice from <https://csedresearch.org/conducting-research/> and include the following three headings in your proposal.
+Follow the advice from <https://csedresearch.org/conducting-research/> and include the following four headings in your proposal.

-Research question - what will be the new knowledge
+  1. Research question - what will be the new knowledge

-  1. Approach - building a software, running surveys, examining literature
+  2. Approach - building a software, running surveys, examining literature
-  2. Evaluation - how do we evaluate the end result, what would be classified as a successful result and what would be unsuccessful
+  3. Evaluation - how do we evaluate the end result, what would be classified as a successful result and what would be unsuccessful
-  3. Existing Research - what has been done that is similar to this, what research does this project follow from.
+  4. Existing Research - what has been done that is similar to this, what research does this project follow from.
 Must have at least 3 references

 ***